beginning of content

 What are the symptoms of elephantiasis?

-Most infected people do not have any obvious symptoms, but they may still suffer damage to the lymph system and kidneys.
-They can still contribute to the spreading of the parasite.
+Most infected people do not have any symptoms, although the infection can still harm their lymph system and kidneys.

-Elephantiasis stops the immune system from working properly, leading to fever and chills, repeated skin infections and ulcers.
-These can make the skin hard and thick.
+Elephantiasis stops the immune system from working properly.
+This can lead to repeated skin infections, which can make the skin hard and thick.

 What causes elephantiasis?

-People are usually infected with lymphatic filariasis in childhood but don't develop symptoms until later in life.
+People are usually infected with the disease in childhood, but don't develop symptoms until later in life.

-It usually takes repeated mosquito bites over several months or years in an area where lymphatic filariasis is common for a person to become infected.
-It is very rare to be infected after only visiting the area for a short time.
+It usually takes many mosquito bites over several months or years in an area where the disease is common for a person to become infected.
+It is very rare to become infected after only visiting the area for a short time.

 When should I see my doctor?